 The Reno-Specific Problem with Vivint

-Every summer the same pattern plays out across Reno's residential neighbourhoods.
+Every summer the same pattern plays out across Reno's residential neighborhoods.
 A large team of out-of-state Vivint reps arrives, fans out across Spanish Springs, Northwest Reno, South Meadows, Damonte Ranch, and similar areas, and spends several months signing up as many homeowners as possible before returning home in the fall.

 The reps are gone.
 The local sales team disbands.
 And the homeowners they signed up are now customers of a national company with no real local presence in Reno.